oalfonso-o/mkdocs/docs/posts/kiss.md

 ## Conclusions

+To avoid these kind of problems:

+1. Accountability: having always a good manager, a single responsible.
+2. Prioritize: this manager has to always drive the development towards the most important features in the first place.
+3. Observability: this manager has to be able to report clearly the status of the project.

 The KISS principle is not complex at all, is very plain, IMHO this can be translated to: have the best people doing the job.
+The best people always are aware of everything and they don't allow this kind of things to happen.